The Ultimate Guide to Cave Stream!

-Looking into the large funnel of white limestone with its black centre, you might probably hesitate going any further.
+Looking into the large funnel of white limestone with its black center, you might probably hesitate going any further.
 Caves have often been the focus of mystery and superstition among cultures around the world.
-But if there’s one cave that can make the squirmish have even a little bit of fun, its this one.
+But if there’s one cave that can make even the squirmish have a little bit of fun, its this one.

 I had driven past ‘Cave Stream’ on highway 73 on the way from Christchurch to Arthurs Pass many times before.
 Always in a rush to get somewhere else, I never gave it the time.
-Then finally after waiting long enough, I felt I just had to do it.
+Today was the day however, I just had to check it out!

 A STREAM THROUGH A CAVE